-Q. What is the expected turnaround time for DOH to make a decision on a redetermination or penalty reduction request?
+Q. What is the expected turnaround time for DOH to make a decision on redetermination or penalty reduction requests made by nursing homes?

-A. The Department will review redetermination requests and penalty reduction applications as soon as reasonably practicable after receipt of a complete application.
-Nevertheless, response time may vary based on the completeness of the application, how quickly the facility responds to requests for additional information, and the complexity of issues and facts involved.
+A. The Department will review redetermination requests and penalty reduction applications as soon as reasonably practicable after receipt of a completed application.
+Nevertheless, response time may vary based on the thoroughness of the application, how quickly the facility responds to requests for additional information, and the complexity of issues and facts involved.